71emj/compare/README.md

 <strong>Note on naming in the following doc:</strong> the naming of the library is still tbd.
 The original library is named as SwitchCase, I later added a wrapper, Match, as an interface to minimalize footprint.
 Since this is still an early version of the library, I decided to keep the naming option open until it is ready to ship.

+<strong>Important Note: </strong>security feature will be implement in the next interation, where statement can only be a "single-statment" ie. one-semi-column-only.
+Multi-statement evaluations are suggested to be split into separate statement or be constructed into a custom function

 ## Features
 * Basic name-value matching similar to switch.
 * Multiple case matching, supporting || and && operators.